-Sulfasalazine is a yellow/orange color; patients who take it may notice that their urine, tears, and sweat develop an orange tinge, which can stain clothing and contact lenses.
+Sulfasalazine is a yellow-orange color; patients who take it may notice that their urine, tears, and sweat develop an orange tinge, which can stain clothing and contact lenses.
 Patients should drink plenty of fluids while taking sulfasalazine and should avoid taking it on an empty stomach or with antacids.

 Hydroxychloroquine — Hydroxychloroquine, originally developed as a treatment for malaria, was later found to improve symptoms of arthritis.
 It can be used early in the course of rheumatoid arthritis and is often used in combination with other DMARDs.
 It is also very frequently used for treatment of systemic lupus erythematosus.
 It can be combined with steroid medications to reduce the amount of steroid needed.
 It is usually taken in pill form once or twice per day.

 Taking a high dose of hydroxychloroquine for prolonged periods of time may increase the risk of damage to the retina of the eye, although high doses are not usually required for treatment of rheumatoid conditions or lupus.
-An eye examination is recommended before starting treatment and periodically thereafter.
+An eye examination by an ophthalmologist is recommended before starting treatment and periodically thereafter.
 It is common to have an eye check-up done once each year.

 Leflunomide — Leflunomide inhibits production of inflammatory cells to reduce inflammation.
 It is often used alone but may be used in combination with methotrexate for people who have not responded adequately to methotrexate alone or together with a biologic agent.
 It is taken by mouth once daily.

-Azathioprine — Azathioprine (AZA) has been used in the treatment of cancer, rheumatoid arthritis, lupus, and a variety of other inflammatory illnesses since the 1950s.
+Azathioprine — Azathioprine has been used in the treatment of cancer, rheumatoid arthritis, lupus, and a variety of other inflammatory illnesses since the 1950s.
 It has also been used in organ transplantation to prevent rejection of the transplanted organ.
-AZA is generally reserved for patients who have not responded to other treatments.
+Azathioprine is generally reserved for patients who have not responded to other treatments.

 Cyclosporine — Cyclosporine was originally developed to prevent rejection after organ transplantation.
 It works in patients with rheumatoid arthritis to inhibit T lymphocytes, a cell that contributes to the inflammation associated with rheumatoid arthritis.
 There is concern about the long-term safety of cyclosporine and its association with kidney disease and high blood pressure, so it is generally reserved for patients who have not responded to other treatments.
 It is usually taken by mouth in pill or liquid form twice per day; an injectable form is also available.
 It is occasionally used to treat kidney disease due to lupus.